Goan literature: History

 Peter Nazareth points out that Goans have written in thirteen languages, of which the chief are Konkani, Marathi, English and Portuguese.
 Nazareth describes Goans as 'cultural brokers':

 Goans mediate between cultures, Goans live between different cultures, Goans are travellers from one part of the world to another.
 This, in my opinion, happened when East and West met in Goans under pressure with the Portuguese conquest.
 Since that time, our usefulness to the world, wherever we are, is that we can understand different cultures and help people from different cultures understand one another.
 The disadvantage is that if we don't work on it, we may end up not knowing who we are.

 Literary writing in Goa began to take shape under Portuguese rule and influence, associated with Portugal's mid-nineteenth-century Regeneration, which saw the reintroduction of the press to Goa, along with expanded Portuguese education.
 A spate of Portuguese-language publications, 'such as A Biblioteca de Goa (1839), O Enciclopédico (1841–1842), O Compilador (1843–1847), O Gabinete Literário das Fontainhas (1846–1848), A revista Ilustrativa (1857–1866) and O Arquivo Portugués Oriental (1857–1866)', along with Júlio Gonçalves's Ilustraçao Goana (1864–1866), while often short-lived, provided new fora not only for the circulation of European literature (whether originally in Portuguese or in translation), but provided growing opportunities for Goans to publish literary and scholarly writing.

-The first novel published by a Goan was Os Brahamanes (The Brahmans) by Francisco Luis Gomes, published in 1866.
+The first novel published by a Goan was Os Brahmanes (The Brahmans) by Francisco Luis Gomes, published in 1866.